 New systems of value and exchange

-The Fab Island Challenge will instigate meaningful projects in local communities in Bali by bringing together various profiles.
+The Fab Island Challenge instigated meaningful projects in local communities in Bali by bringing together various profiles.

-Local and global experts and enthusiasts such as students, academics, professionals and other practitioners of design, making, digital fabrication, organising and activism who bring their skills to the challenge.
+Local and global experts and enthusiasts such as students, academics, professionals and other practitioners of design, making, digital fabrication, organising and activism who brought their skills to the challenge.

 Existing projects, technologies or methodologies that deal with or might fit into one or more of the challenge areas.

-Networks and organisations of practice that add value in the form of specific knoweldge, skills or experience including universities, advocacy movements and communities of practice.
+Networks and organisations of practice that added value in the form of specific knoweldge, skills or experience including universities, advocacy movements and communities of practice.

 *some dates may change without prior notice

-Microgrants are offered for individuals, teams and networks to participate in the challenge based on their skills, projects or experiences.
-Applications can be made as part of the challenge application.
+Microgrants were offered for individuals, teams and networks to participate in the challenge based on their skills, projects or experiences.

-If you’re an individual you can apply for a Skills Grant of EUR 1000 to participate in the challenge.
+Skills Grant of EUR 1000 were offered to individuals to participate in the challenge.

-If you’re an organization or a network, you can apply for an Organisation Grant of EUR 4000 for a team of 3-5 people based on their skills or projects.
+Organisation Grant of EUR 4000 were offered to organizations or a networks, for a team of 3-5 people based on their skills or projects.

-Separate Grants are also offered for residents of ASEAN countries.
+Separate Grants were also offered for residents of ASEAN countries.

-The challenge gathers support from international and local collaborators and builds on previous #techforgood and #socialinnovation challenges.
+The challenge gathered support from international and local collaborators and built on previous #techforgood and #socialinnovation challenges.

 Duwi Arsana - Bamboo U - Nu-Cycle - Plastic Exchange - Kopernik - MIT Center for Bits and Atoms - Fab Foundation - Fab City Foundation - Meaningful Design Group - Fab Lab Barcelona - Distributed Design Platform co-funded by Creative Europe - Precious Plastic - One Army - Global Innovation Gathering - Prakash Lab - CAST Foundation